p3lim/toc-interface-updater/README.md

 # TOC Interface Updater

-This script will parse [World of Warcraft AddOn metadata files (TOC)](https://warcraft.wiki.gg/wiki/TOC_format) and update the Interface version(s) to the most recent version(s) of the game according to the [WoWInterface API](https://www.wowinterface.com/forums/showthread.php?s=11c51a8909d2cf65c6d0a0afba2a5d75&t=51835).
+This script will parse [World of Warcraft AddOn metadata files (TOC)](https://warcraft.wiki.gg/wiki/TOC_format) and update the Interface version(s) to the most recent version(s) of the game.

 #### Multiple client flavours